Investing in Supermarket Stocks in 2023

 Roberto Rivero

 As dispensers of food, drink and a variety of other consumer staples – supermarkets are often touted as prime examples of defensive stocks.
-Is this the case in 2023?
-And, if so, what supermarket stocks should investors consider?
+With slow economic growth and the cost-of-living likely to remain issues in 2024, does it make sense to invest in supermarkets?

-In such circumstances, many investors attempt to shield their portfolio by rotating out of riskier stocks and focusing on investments which have defensive characteristics.
+In times such as these, with the economic outlook looking uncertain, many investors attempt to shield their portfolio by rotating out of riskier stocks and focusing on investments which have defensive characteristics.

-So, which supermarket stocks should investors consider adding to their shopping baskets in 2023?
-In the following sections, we will take a look at 3 supermarket stocks before demonstrating how to invest in supermarket stocks with Admirals.
+So, which supermarket stocks might investors consider adding to their shopping baskets in 2024?
+In the following sections, we will take a look at two grocery store stocks.

 Supermarket Stocks